Classifying multiply connected wandering domains: Introduction

 With the exception of~\ref{item:nongloballyisometric}, all possibilities listed above may be realised using known constructions.
 If $f$ is entire, then $\delta_n(z_0)\to 0$ when $U$ is multiply connected; in particular,~\ref{item:nongloballyisometric} cannot occur for entire functions.
-(All other cases do arise, subject to the restriction that all $U_n$ are simply connected in cases~\ref{item:contracting}, \ref{item:semicontracting} and~\ref{item:globallyisometric}.)
+All other cases can be realised by entire functions, subject to the restriction that all $U_n$ are simply connected in cases~\ref{item:contracting}, \ref{item:semicontracting} and~\ref{item:globallyisometric}.
+We refer to Section~\ref{sec:ex} for a more detailed discussion.

-It is natural to ask whether~\ref{item:nongloballyisometric} can be realised in the meromorphic case.
+It is natural to ask whether~\ref{item:nongloballyisometric} can be realised for non-entire meromorphic functions.
 Our next theorem shows that this is indeed the case. \begin{thm} There exists a transcendental meromorphic function $g$ with a wandering domain that is locally eventually isometric but not globally eventually isometric. \end{thm}

+In the process of proving Theorem~\ref{thm:main}, we show that essentially thin wandering domains may exhibit striking similarities to multiply connected wandering domains of entire functions.
+Let us take a moment to explore this similarity in greater detail.